Andrew-Kil/sleep-tracker/docs/README.md

 # Sleep Tracker

-This app is designed to track the users sleeping habits & dreams so they can keep track of information including how many hours they slept and what kind of dreams they had.
-Over time, the user will be better informed about their sleeping patterns as well as any reoccuring themes in their dreams.
+This app allows users to log information about their sleep & dream activity.

 ## M.V.P. - Minimum Viable Product

-- [ ] User can add journal entry
+- [x] User can add sleep log
-- [ ] User can edit journal entry
+- [ ] User can edit sleep log
-- [ ] User can delete journal entry
+- [ ] User can delete sleep log
 - [ ] User can write if they did or did not remember dreams for that night
 - [ ] User can add information about sleep - location, start, stop, duration, did they wake up, caffeine, etc.